sfera-labs/strato-pi-kernel-module/README.md

     su - $USER
     sudo rmmod stratopi.ko
-    sudo insmod stratopi.ko model=<xxx>
+    sudo insmod stratopi.ko

 ## Usage

 After loading the module, you will find all the available devices under the directory `/sys/class/stratopi/`.

-The following paragraphs list all the possible devices (directories) and files coresponding to Strato's features.
+The following paragraphs list all the possible devices (directories) and files coresponding to Strato Pi's features.
 Depending on the model you will find the available ones.

 You can read and/or write to these files to configure, monitor and control your Strato Pi.